Masaknd/react_env2024/README.md

 ## Dependencies

-- To use pnpm or yarn, change "npm" in package.json > scripts to "pnpm".
+- To use pnpm or yarn, change "npm" in package.json > scripts to "pnpm" | "yarn".

     ### Installing